 For us, the choice is an easy one, even among all the different types of stoneware and coated cookware we've discussed here.
 Our favorite stoneware is the Le Creuset enamel-coated Dutch oven.

-This is one of the most durable pieces of cookware you'll ever own, and it's great for stovetop, oven, and even storage (something you should never do with bare cast iron).
+This is one of the most durable pieces of cookware you'll ever own.
+It's great for stovetop, oven, and even storage (something you should never do with bare cast iron).
 It's completely safe, and it's beautiful.

-The enamel isn't officially nonstick, but it's smooth and cleans up easily.
+The enamel isn't officially nonstick, but it cleans up easily.

-If Le Creuset isn't in your budget, there are less expensive brands that still offer great quality pieces.
-The enamel coating may not be quite as durable, but will still last for a long time--and no worries if it chips or cracks, as the underlying cast iron is completely safe.
+If Le Creuset isn't in your budget, there are cheaper brands that are good quality.
+The enamel coating may not be quite as durable, but will still last a long time--and no worries if it chips or cracks, as the underlying cast iron is safe.

-We don't necessarily recommend enameled cast iron for everything--bare cast iron makes a better skillet, as does clad stainless--but for braises, soups, stews, stocks, and other low-and-slow foods, enameled cast iron is hard to beat.
+We don't necessarily recommend enameled cast iron for everything--bare cast iron makes a better skillet, as does clad stainless--but for braises, soups, stews, stocks, and other low-and-slow foods, an enameled cast iron Dutch oven is hard to beat.

 Check out our enameled Dutch oven review for more information.